Fall Creek enters the lower Middle Fork Willamette River just southeast of Springfield.

 Regular rainbow trout stocking make both the creek and Fall Creek Reservoir nice options for anglers who want to bring home dinner but want to try something different a bit removed from the busier McKenzie River.

-There also occasional hatchery-reared summer steelhead and a few spring Chinook that stray into the lower creek from the Middle Fork’s nice runs.
+There are also occasional hatchery-reared summer steelhead and a few spring Chinook that stray into the lower creek from the Middle Fork’s nice runs.

-The Oregon Department of Fish and Wildlife has been known to make a fair number of those fish the larger “trophy” rainbows is raises to a larger size before release, in addition to the typical pan-sized legals.
+The Oregon Department of Fish and Wildlife has been known to make a fair number of those reservoir fish the larger “trophy” rainbows is raises to a larger size before release, in addition to the typical pan-sized legals.

 Fishing success and water levels in the the reservoir are typically at their best at that time of year into the first part of summer.

 The creek above the reservoir is planted every few weeks from mid-spring and continuing perhaps into July.

-Bait is allowed all year in the reservoir and in the creek it can be used from the fourth Saturday in April through October, which includes the typical time of year that hatchery trout are caught in significant numbers.
+Bait is allowed all year in the reservoir and in the creek it can be used from late April through October, which includes the typical time of year that hatchery trout are caught in significant numbers.

 The brightest fish arrive in the Middle Fork in spring and summer, but it’s not uncommon for a handful to be caught in Fall Creek during the colder months.

-To reach the primary trout-fishing areas, the most common way is to take Highway 58 east to Dexter Reservoir and crossing that reservoir on the covered bridge to reach the town of Lowell.
+To reach the primary trout-fishing areas on the stream, the most common way is to take Highway 58 east to Dexter Reservoir and crossing that reservoir on the covered bridge to reach the town of Lowell.